Linkypy/chatchallengers/README.md

 # Escape Reality - Chatbot Escape Room

 Development of a dystopian chatbot escape room game on the topic of climate change as a group project.
-This was part of the master module “Study Project Quality & Usability” at the TU berlin.
+This was part of the master module “Study Project Quality & Usability” at the TU Berlin.
 Created with Python and rasa.

 What you need to set up: